grssnbchr/categorical-spatial-interpolation/analysis/index.md

 <img src="https://timogrossenbacher.ch/wp-content/uploads/2018/03/gruezi-moin-servus-map.jpeg" />

-I actually tried to automate almost anything for that large-scale map production, but one thing I couldn't automate: The placement of the (curved) labels for the dialects (I didn't use a legend in the final map).
+I actually tried to automate everything for that large-scale map production, but one thing I couldn't automate: The placement of the (curved) labels for the dialects (I didn't use a legend in the final maps as you can see above).
 I did that in Adobe Illustrator.
 I can't imagine a way how this would automatically work for all possible edge cases (for example when the label has to be put outside of the map because the area is too small).

 Outline {#outline}
 -------